hortonworks/cloudbreak/authorization-common/README.md

 ### How authorization is happening under the hood

-In every case, these informations are available:
+We are calling UMS checkRight using these informations:
-- right: concatenation of
+- CRN of user (which is present in ThreadLocal)
+- UMS right (which is extracted based of the enum value of the method's annotation)
-  - the type of the resource from annotation on controller class
+- CRN of resource (which is extracted from method parameter, based on method's annotation)
-  - the action from annotation on controller method
-- userCrn (from auth header)

-Everytime we are using these and resourceCrn to call UMS checkRight for authorization.

 #### Resource CRN